$125 off any CGM Plan. Use code FALL125

 Adding Watermelon To Your Diet

 Watermelon can be a nutritious and delicious treat on its own, but there are many other ways to eat it.
-The whole fruit is edible — even the rind!
+The whole fruit—even the rind and the seeds—are edible!

-To pick the perfect watermelon, opt for one that is firm and free of dents, scratches, or bruises.
-It should be heavy, and have a yellow spot on its underside to indicate that it was given time to ripen.
+To pick the perfect watermelon, choose one firm and free of dents, scratches, or bruises.
+It should be heavy and have a creamy-colored spot (not white) on its underside to indicate that it was given time to ripen.

 Here are five interesting ways to incorporate more watermelon into your diet.